Security Scanners That Catch Vulnerabilities Before Production

 Cons

-- -Setup and maintenance of self-hosted version requires effort
+- -Setup and maintenance of the self-hosted version requires server resources and configuration effort

-- -False positive ratio can be high without tuning
+- -False positive ratio can be high without careful tuning of rules and quality profiles

 3. OWASP ZAP

-Free, open-source DAST tool (Dynamic Application Security Testing) from the OWASP project.
-ZAP scans running web applications for vulnerabilities like XSS, SQL injection, and broken authentication.
-The most widely used open-source web application scanner in the world.
+Free, open-source DAST tool from the OWASP project that scans running web applications for vulnerabilities like XSS, SQL injection, broken authentication, and other OWASP Top 10 risks.
+ZAP is the most widely used open-source web application scanner in the world and offers both a graphical interface for manual testing and a command-line mode for CI/CD integration.
+The project is actively maintained by a worldwide community of security professionals.

 Pros